Tools and Techniques For Decision Making

 Game theory is developed by Van Newmann and Marge Stern.
 The development of strategies against rivals is related to game theory.
 According to this concept, business issues and games share many parallels.

 Business games are used to develop competitive strategies that will give rivals the most effective counteraction.
-The outcome of the game is the readiness of managers to respond to the action of competitors.
+The outcome of the game is the readiness of managers to respond to the actions of competitors.

 This model is useful to control various types of waiting lines.
 It entails using estimated probabilities to estimate the number of people who will wait in the queues.
 Managers should choose how many counters to open in order to get the most consumers in the shortest amount of time.